Yirululu/CS330/README.md

 float result = x + y; // x change to float
 ```
 ## Functions
+Refer to the [file]( ) for code samples\
+You can compile and run this code in any C++ IDE like VSCode, and it will display the results of each function call, proving how the language handles each task.

 ### Syntax for declaring a function
 In C++, a function is declared with a return type, a name, and a list of parameters.
 For example, look at this code: